sekhansen/text-mining-tutorial/README_GSL.txt

 ## OSX-64, Linux-64 or Linux-32

+Step 1: Make sure you have GCC installed on your machine.

+sudo apt-get install build-essential

-Step 1: Install GSL on your machine.
+Step 2: Install GSL on your machine.

 Follow Aaron Meurer's (https://binstar.org/asmeurer) Conda installation for GSL files  by typing the following line in your terminal: